Asia-Hewett/solar_v_emissions_project/logs/asia.md

 05:05 P.M.
 Realizing a heatmap for population would also look silly because I only have capital cities lat/lng and mapping a single city wouldn't be good for documenting the metrics for my hypothesis.
 Back to the drawing board.
 Dinner break.
 06:00 P.M.
 Office Hours - Fixed git questions
 09:54 P.M.
 Class Log -- We settled on using five states to plot emissions data for all of the information we are going to present.
 I am going to go ahead and play around with the data and determine whether all fifty states would be a better trend to document the metrics.
 If it is I'll make a scatterplot and try to figure out how to differentiate markers by state so we can see where everyone is on their emissions.
 If I choose to limit it to the five states we narrowed it down to, I will use a line plot to show five individual lines and plot a marker for each year of emissions.

+8/21/2020 - Took Off From Coding For Work

+8/22/2020 - Finishing Plots Today
+09:55 A.M.
+Logged into class for todays session
+10:20 A.M.
+Installing EDB and PGAdmin today
+10:55 A.M.
+Briefed on everyones progress
+12:10 A.M.
+Lunch and going solo
+03:29 P.M.
+Having trouble with population/state graph.
+Need to review MatPlotLib y-axis limitations and autosetting.
+Also need a break...
+Three hours and zero progress.
+I didn't have trouble with MatPlot in class so I must be overthinking it.